samdmarshall/battery-level/README.md

     export PS1="\$(prompt_battery) \d \@ \w $ "

-And, if the batter is charging, your prompt will look like
+And, if the battery is charging, your prompt will look like

     ⚡️  Mon Feb 27 10:18 AM ~/Development/battery-level $